Shona Robison unveils swingeing cuts to public services in her first budget

 READ MORE: Scottish Budget: Shona Robison and the 'tax and axe' budget

-Housing, transport, social justice, child poverty and forestry all saw their budgets cut.
+Housing, transport, social justice and child poverty all saw their budgets cut, while funding for mental health services was frozen.

+The document also revealed a £107m cut to the education body, the Scottish Funding Council, and a £30m cut to Scottish Forestry.
+It also included a £5m cut to tourism.

 "We are looking at deep, real terms cuts to public services across Scotland," Ms Robison said.